oasis-roles/ansible_collection_ocp/README.md

 - `ocp_cloud_dns_lb_hosts_v4` - A mapping of domain names, relative to `ocp_cloud_dns_domain`, to the
   address records to create for each domain name.
-The mapping key is expected to be one of the load balancer names, and the value is expected to be a single IPv4 address, or an array of them, for each load balancer host's `A` record set.
+The mapping key is expected to be one of the load balancer names, and the value is expected to be a single IPv4 address for each load balancer host's `A` record set.
 Note that due to the asterisk, the `*.apps` load balancer key must be quotes.
 - `ocp_cloud_dns_lb_hosts_v6` - Exactly the same as `ocp_cloud_dns_lb_hosts_v4`, but `AAAA` record sets
   are generated for IPv6 addresses.
 - `ocp_cloud_dns_etcd_hosts_v4` - A mapping of domain names, relative to `ocp_cloud_dns_domain`, to